Ngā mōhiohio rēhitatanga

 Psychodramatist certified by the Board of Examiners of the Australian and Aotearoa New Zealand Psychodrama Association

 The Australian and New Zealand Society of Jungian Analysts full membership

 The Gestalt Institute of New Zealand Diploma in Gestalt Psychotherapy

 Kaha ki te mahi | Fitness to practice - Registration

 Record of criminal convictions

-All psychotherapists will be asked to provide a criminal conviction history.
+All psychotherapists will be asked to complete a police vetting process and provide a criminal conviction history.
 If you have a criminal conviction, you will be asked to declare this and provide details of the nature and date of conviction.
 If you have a conviction punishable by imprisonment for 3 months or longer, you will have to satisfy the Board that the conviction does not reflect adversely on your fitness to practise.
 A criminal conviction history must not be older than 6 months when it is received by the Board.